mvysny/karibu-testing/README.md

 This approach has the following advantages:

 * *Speed*.
-Server-side tests are typically 100x faster than Selenium and run in ~60 milliseconds.
+Server-side tests are typically 100x faster than Selenium and run in 5-60 milliseconds, depending on the complexity of the test.
 * *Reliable*.
 We don't need arbitrary sleeps since we're server-side and we can hook into data fetching.
-* Run headless since there's no browser.
+* The tests run headless since there's no browser.
-* Can be run after every commit since they're fast.
+* The tests can be run after every commit by your CI since they run fast: imagine running 600 UI tests in 7 seconds.
 * You don't even need to start the web server itself since we're bypassing the http parsing altogether!

 A 15-minute [video](https://www.youtube.com/watch?v=XOhv3y2GXIE) explains everything behind the browserless testing technique.